readyready15728/misc/stardew-valley-notes.md

 * Fairy Roses are best for making Fairy Rose Honey.
 * Plant Cranberry Seeds early to profit best.
 (That applies more generally for crops that keep yielding after first harvest.)
-* Ordinary trees need only one space to thrive but giving them two might make tapping operations easier to work with.
+* Ordinary trees need only one space to thrive.
 * The Old Mariner sells the Mermaid's Pendant, vital to marriage.
 * Extra friendship levels appear after marriage.
 * Once ten hearts of friendship are attained they never go down.